Fullchee/calendar-shifts/README.md

 ## TODOs

-- Figure out how to get the GCal API to work on Netlify
 - Front page: show login button (state: isLoggedIn?)
   - or the calendar view if already logged in
   - add a sign out button if not signed in